uwspstar/CodeInterview/Advanced-JS/OOP/readme.md

 ```
 const elfFunctions = {
   attack: function() {
-    return 'atack with ' + this.weapon
+    return 'atack with ' + this.weapon  // not weapon only, need to use this.weapon
   }
 }
 function createElf(name, weapon) {